metrorailings/OwlBlog/content/posts/postseason-review-patriots.md

 ### How many different vectors does the team feature on offense?

-On the other hand, the Patriots are not in so good a shape here. **_Julian Edelman_** is clearly a vector given the trust Brady has vested in him, but Edelman's inclusion as a vector is only valid so long as he remains healthy _enough_ over the course of the postseason.
+On the other hand, the Patriots are not in so good a shape here. **_Julian Edelman_** is clearly a vector given the trust Brady has vested in him, but Edelman's inclusion as a vector is only meaningful so long as he remains healthy _enough_ over the course of the postseason.
 Injuries have hammered him repeatedly through the season and it seems as if things will be no different for the playoffs.

 **_James White_** is the only other player that I can confidently assert as a vector here, given his ability to catch balls out of the backfield.

 I have a hard time considering **_Sony "Playstation" Michel_** and **_Rex Burkhead_** a vector here as the Patriots offensive line have been pretty flaccid in their run-blocking.
-It's worth noting that the Patriots have been much better running the ball the past three weeks, so we can't rule out the ground game as a possible vector.
+It's worth noting that the Patriots have been much better running the ball the past three weeks, so we can't confidently rule out the ground game as a possible vector.

 ***